Nkaka23dev/Nkaka23dev/README.md

 ### My name is Eric Nkaka

-I'm a Web and Mobile app developer interested in AI.
+I'm a web and mobile app developer interested in AI.
 Currently, I work as a Software Developer at Ojemba, where I continuously strive to enhance my skills.
 Available at: [nkakaeric96@gmail.com](mailto:nkakaeric96@gmail.com)
 <!-- - 👀 I’m interested in Web and Mobile app development
 - I’m currently working on The Gym Rwanda projects
 - I’m looking to collaborate with other full stack developers